5 Key Financial Goals To Set For 2019

 Your credit score is one of the most important numbers associated with your name.
 Therefore, improving your credit score should be up on your list of financial goals.
 Not being able to attain credit can affect all aspects of your life from getting a car to renting an apartment to buying a home.
 Not to mention the negative health effects bad credit can have on your overall health.
 So this is quite an important part of life you want to give proper attention to.

 Checking your credit report is something that you should be doing every year.
 Everybody has access to a free credit report from the three major bureaus (Equifax, Experian and TransUnion).
 By regularly checking where your credit stands, you will have an ongoing idea of where your score is at and if something seems off, you can catch it.
 When you get your reports, be sure to go through them thoroughly and see if there are any inaccuracies.

 We are our own greatest commodity.
 We are also in charge of our careers and our earning potential.
 So investing in yourself is another important financial goal.
 Here are a few ways you can start investing more in yourself:

 - Buy books that will help you learn a new skill.

 - Join a professional organization

 - Join an industry related group for networking.

 As we approach 2019, we all want to set goals and resolutions that will help better our lives.
-Your financial status is one that should be at the top of your list.
+As you start thinking about what you want to improve on this year, financial goals should be top of the list.
 Take the time to sit down now and come up with a detailed list of goals along with specific strategies on how you are going to achieve each of them.
 The above list contains five key goals to focus on that will help improve your financial well being.